hazzik/DelegateDecompiler/src/DelegateDecompiler.EntityFrameworkCore6.Tests/GeneratedDocumentation/DetailedListOfSupportedCommandsWithSQL.md

 Detail With Sql of supported commands
 ============
-## Documentation produced for DelegateDecompiler, version 0.31.1.0 on Monday, 17 October 2022 17:28
+## Documentation produced for DelegateDecompiler, version 0.32.1.0 on Tuesday, 25 October 2022 19:37

 This file documents what linq commands **DelegateDecompiler** supports when working with [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) (EF).